For more than just a stroll in the park…

 The most magnificent botanical garden in the world (even if we are a little biased), Kirstenbosch’s unique location on the southern slopes of Table Mountain enhances its allure.
 Gurgling streams, a wondrous array of indigenous flora, squirrels, ducks and other wildlife, as well as Colonel Bird’s Bath (also known as Lady Ann Barnard’s Bath), are just a few things you’ll encounter on your meander.

 3. Dinosaur exhibition

 Take a walk on the wild side, but tread carefully.
 Lurking behind the giant cycad trees are dinosaurs – prehistoric sculptures that have transformed this magnificent botanical garden into a fun-filled adventure zone.
 There are currently just two in the garden, but they still pack a punch.

 4. Have a cup of tea

-Before or after your stroll through the gardens, pop by Kirstenbosch Gardens Tea Room for a leisurely cup of tea and something sweet.
+Before or after your stroll through the gardens, pop by Fynkos Kirstenbosch Tea Room for a leisurely cup of tea and something sweet.
 Feeling more than peckish?
 Enjoy an easygoing lunch or a filling breakfast before your walk.

 Opening times Monday – Sunday, 9am – 4pm